eaglezoli/obsidian/10. Bilateral/Research Log.md

 					- HR more negative (smaller waveform)
 				- Can use heart rate to adjust flow rate predictions from PPG-based algorithms
 					- Maybe link to BP?
-	- **To do**
-		- Redo graphs
-			- Remove 'file' variable
-			- Correct 'upslope' and 'onset' typos
-			- Make IR graph taller and lighter to show .9
-		- Captions for graphs and table

 3. Mixed Effects Model
 	- Funnel shape residuals